 There’s no doubt that working on a story, refining it, editing images and building a brand-new site to showcase your stories to the world is an exhilarating experience.

 Sadly, as most travel bloggers discover, it’s extremely anti-climactic.
-With so much hard work and preparation going into establishing the blog and writing the stories on the road, it can be disheartening to see so few visitors coming to your site.
+With so much hard work and preparation going into starting your travel blog and writing the stories on the road, it can be disheartening to see so few visitors coming to your site.

 Unfortunately, the old adage “if you build it, they will come” doesn’t apply in travel blogging.
 You need to utilize some marketing skills to get your travel blog out there.